Setting Up Your Travel Agency’s Financials

 - You vs. Your Agency: Your clients make checks out to your travel agency, not your personal name.
-It’s thrilling seeing your first check with your agency name on it!
+It’s thrilling seeing your first check with your agency's name on it!

-- Interest (or lack thereof): Don’t count on earning interest with a business account, savings or checking.
-Boo. ☹
+- Interest (or lack thereof): Not all business accounts earn interest, either on the savings or checking.
+Boo. 🙁

 Here’s my little plug.
 A community credit union is a great option and typically less expensive than the Big Banks.
 Credit union business accounts typically have fewer fees and they usually do away with the cash deposit limits—deposit away!
 You can search for a local credit union here.

 Still not sold?
 Alright, I see I need to pull at your lil’ heartstrings and not just your financial sensibilities.